Acquiring the Xvive U2

 Presonus Eris E5 Powered Monitor Speakers

 [ Advertising ]

 The Xvive U2 Guitar Wireless System works exceptionally well for such a compact pair of devices.
 This is a single instrument system with four channels, which allows 3 other units to be used in the same general area.
-While I wouldn't specifically use it for recording, the performance is good enough that it could be.
+While I wouldn't specifically use it for recording, from my own experience, the performance is good enough that it could be.

 Sound quality through the Xvive U2 Guitar Wireless System is excellent.
-Because the Xvive U2 is using the 2.4 GHz (Wi-Fi) frequency spectrum rather than the old-school FM approach, there is no signal compression required or loss of level or tonality.
-The signal is of course mono only.
+Because the Xvive U2 is using the 2.4 GHz (Wi-Fi) frequency spectrum rather than the old-school FM approach, there is no signal compression required, loss of level or tonality.
+The signal is of course only mono.

 Noise performance is excellent as well.
 There doesn't appear to be any issues with external noise pickup when used in audio hostile environs with other electronic equipment including Laptops, Tablets, PCs & Wi-Fi.
 In fact, those who have hum and/or noise issues due to cabling may find the Xvive U2 Guitar Wireless System a workable and affordable solution.

 There might be a dB or two of difference in output level when doing an A/B test between the Xvive U2 and a direct cable, but that's it.
 For all practical purposes, the Xvive U2 is acoustically transparent.
 As it should be.

 The range is also surprisingly good.
 I think the range quoted in the specifications (up to 30 metres or 100ft line-of-sight), is actually conservative.